KubaP/Powershell-ProgramManager/README.md

 Function specific tests are located in `\ProgramManager\tests\functions\`

 ## Support
-If there is a bug/issue please file it on the github repo issue tracker.
+If there is a bug/issue please file it on the github issue tracker.

 ## Contributing
 Feel free to make pull requests if you have an improvement.
 Only submit a single feature at a time, and make sure that the code is cleanly formatted, readable, and well commented.